beacalvo/FMP/README.md

 ## Main code

-the main scripts/code used to carry out this project can be found in the *Main code* repository.
+The main scripts/code used to carry out this project can be found in the *Main code* repository.